BeebzVivian/Add-MMD-ShapeKeys/README.md

+### latest release not working for blender 4.1, will create a new release soon since upstream may not return.

 # Copy to MMD Visemes

 This blender add-on was created to easily create copies of viseme shapekeys with the japanese names that MMD animations